-The Plan Update for 2020/21 was developed at the height of the Covid-19 lockdown, between April and June 2020.
-BHA took the view that it would be inappropriate and potentially insensitive to seek tenant views on the Plan Update, at the peak of a global pandemic.
+The Plan Update for 2021/22 was developed whilst Covid 19 lockdown was still in place between March and May 2021.
+Although some restrictions were beginning to be lifted.
+Due to Covid 19 restrictions BHA was unable to fully engage with tenants and other stakeholders.
+However the Spring 2021 newsletter contained information on how tenants could become involved in the Business Plan process and information was also on Twitter and BHA website.
 We were nevertheless able to use information from the activities set out in BHA's Tenant Participation Strategy, and we will ensure that tenant consultation on the Business Plan takes place when it is safe to do so.